104corp/terraform-aws-vpc/README.md

 ### One NAT Gateway per subnet (default)

-By default, the module will determine the number of NAT Gateways to create based on the the `max()` of the private subnet lists (`database_subnets`, `elasticache_subnets`, `private_subnets`, and `redshift_subnets`).
-The module **does not** take into account the number of `intra_subnets`, since the latter are designed to have no Internet access via NAT Gateway.
-For example, if your configuration looks like the following:
+By default, the module will determine the number of NAT Gateways to create based on the the `max()` of the private subnet lists.

 ```hcl
 private_subnets     = ["10.0.1.0/24", "10.0.2.0/24", "10.0.3.0/24", "10.0.4.0/24", "10.0.5.0/24"]